UPEV1sion/Enigma/README.md

 cmake --build .
 ```
 > [!NOTE]
-> I've done my best to make this project cross-platform and even ditched the C23 standard because its no fully supported yet.
+> I've done my best to make this project cross-platform and even ditched the C23 standard because it's not fully supported yet.
-> Sadly I don't have access to a macOS system like my predecessor.
+> Sadly, I don't have access to a macOS system like my predecessor.
 So I can't fully guarantee macOS support.
-But im working on it.
+But I'm working on it.

 This will create a binary called `enigma` and `enigma_test` in the `build/bin` directory.
 Running `enigma -h` will show you how to use the program.
 If you never used CMake before, an explanation of the commands is given [here](docs/CMakeLists.md).